 If you are pregnant, chances are that you probably get worked up about every little change in your body.
 While some changes are simply annoying, few can signal an underlying condition.

 Vaginal discharge is quite normal during pregnancy, but the color of the discharge can tell you whether you need to consult a doctor or simply run down to the supermarket for some panty liners.

-If you are worried about the color of your vaginal discharge, or you notice that it doesn’t look or smell normal, consult your doctor.
-In the meanwhile, read our post below to learn why the vividly colored vaginal discharge occurs.
+If you are worried about the color of your vaginal discharge or you notice that it doesn’t look or smell normal, consult your doctor.
+Meanwhile, know why the vividly colored vaginal discharge occurs.

 When you are pregnant, you will notice an increase in your vaginal discharge, something you may have always experienced but haven’t noticed until now.
 Before you panic, understand that vaginal discharge is a part of pregnancy and is quite normal.

 Here are some of the different types of vaginal discharge that you may experience while you are pregnant:

 1. White Vaginal Discharge

 It is one of the first types of vaginal discharge you experience while you are pregnant.
 When you are pregnant, your body produces a higher amount of estrogen and also results in a higher amount of blood flow to your vaginal area.

 The white vaginal discharge is a mix of fluids that are secreted from your cervix, from your vagina, and from the regular bacteria that live in your vaginal walls.

 As you reach the end of your pregnancy, you will notice some changes of your white vaginal discharge.
 While it may be heavier in terms of flow, you may notice a difference in terms of the look and feel of it.